-Cauliflower Pizza Crust – This is simply the best cauliflower pizza crust out there.
-It is a great guilt free, low carb option.
+This is simply the best Cauliflower Pizza Crust out there.
+It is a great gluten free, guilt free, low carb option (and packed with protein!).
 The best thing is that my kids love it!

-I have been asked a number of time How do I make cauliflower pizza crust? and Does cauliflower pizza crust taste like real bread?
+I have been asked a number of time How do I make cauliflower pizza crust?
+And does it taste like real bread?
 Well, I have some answers for you!

 So, how did I get on the cauliflower pizza kick?
 Well, I had heard a lot about cauliflower pizza crust and something about it intrigued me.
 I don’t know why, but it did.
 So I had a head of cauliflower (is that the correct term?) and some time on my hands (thanks to numerous snow days in a row) and decided to give it a go.